dejay22kar/jay22kar/README.md

 ## [Thoughts](https://dejay22kar.github.io/jay22kar/thoughts) | [Music](https://dejay22kar.github.io/jay22kar/music) | [Games](https://dejay22kar.github.io/jay22kar/games) | [The other Jay](https://dejay22kar.github.io/jay22kar/jay222kar)

-Lets talk about the elephant in the room first - what's a number doing in my name.
+Alright, Lets talk about the elephant in the room first - This seems to be a personal website from the name and URL, so what's a number doing in my name?
 Well, my last name is Baviskar.
 'Bavis' in my mothertongue (Marathi) means 22.
 Hence Baviskar = 22kar.
 I remember I came up with it when I was a kid and it felt veryy creative (at that time it did xO) and then it got stuck with me like a tattoo.
 And yes, I abso-fucking-lutely hate it whenever I try making my account on a new website and cannot use _jay22kar_ as my username, like who in the world has exactly the same name as mine and is as stupidly obsessed as me with such a username -_-

 ## How am I doing?